How to Prevent Fungal and Disease Growth in Lawns during the Fall and Winter

 Fertilize Turf

-Lawns that do not receive enough nutrients tend to become weaker leading to disease growth.
-To strengthen your turf against this diseases you will need to apply a fall fertilizer that is appropriate for your turf type.
-These turf types will fall into warm-seasoned grass like St. Augustine Grass or cool-seasoned grass like Kentucky Bluegrass.
+Lawns that do not receive enough nutrients tend to become weaker, leading to disease growth.
+To strengthen your turf against these diseases, you will need to apply a fall fertilizer appropriate for your turf type.
+These turf types will fall into warm-seasoned grasses like St. Augustine Grass or cool-seasoned grasses like Kentucky Bluegrass.

-You may fertilizer your lawn from September to November to provide your lawn the appropriate level of nutrients to decrease the amount of disease activity.
-Depending on whether you have cool-seasoned or warm-seasoned turf this fertilizations schedule will vary.
-We recommend for either grass types to be fertilized with a fall fertilizer like Solutions 8-12-16 Fall Grow Fertilizer at the beginning of September.
+You may fertilize your lawn from September to November to provide the appropriate level of nutrients to decrease disease activity.
+This fertilization schedule will vary depending on whether you have cool-seasoned or warm-seasoned turf.
+We recommend fertilizing either grass type with a fall fertilizer like Solutions 8-12-16 Fall Grow Fertilizer at the beginning of September.

 Applying fertilizer during this period will avoid excessive turf growth during the cooler season and prevent cool-season grass from growing during the warmer spring months.
-If fertilized after this month then grass is susceptible to becoming dead from weather conditions and may not be able to enter its period of dormancy.
+If fertilized after this month, the grass is susceptible to becoming dead from weather conditions and may not be able to enter its period of dormancy.

 Water Your Lawns as Necessarywatering lawn

-The average watering for lawns throughout the year is an inch of irrigation.
-Despite the season, the best time to water is in the early morning.
-This will enable your lawn to have enough time to process the water into its roots without excessive pools or standing moisture during the night.
+The average amount of lawn watering throughout the year is an inch of irrigation.
+Despite the season, the best time to water is early morning.
+This will give your lawn enough time to process the water into its roots without excessive pools or standing moisture during the night.

 Most fungi and diseases thrive and grow in moist conditions.
-However, if left un-watered then lawns become weaker and dry leading the grass becoming subjected to diseases as well.
-The best thing to do is to deeply your water once a week with an inch of irrigation during the early morning.
+However, if left un-watered, lawns become weaker and dry, leading the grass to become subjected to diseases.
+The best thing to do is to deeply water your water once a week with an inch of irrigation in the early morning.

-Be advised that dormant lawns receiving more than inch of irrigation during the fall and winter season may awaken out of dormancy.
-Warm-seasoned lawns that are awaken during the late fall and winter season can die from the cooler weather conditions.
+Be advised that dormant lawns receiving more than an inch of irrigation during the fall and winter seasons may awaken from dormancy.
+Warm-seasoned lawns that awaken during the late fall and winter seasons can die from cooler weather conditions.

 Treat Existing Fungal and Disease Activity